 President Joe Biden signed legislation in 2021 establishing “Juneteenth” as one of 11 federal holidays (Actually 12, if you count Inauguration Day, which is celebrated every four years.)

 As the newest holiday continues to evolve, families, churches, and places of worship are developing their own traditions.
 Givelify is commemorating the holiday with its inaugural “Juneteenth: Recommended Readings.”

 Why a recommended reading list?
 Because it is important to understand why we celebrate Juneteenth, so its meaning doesn’t get lost over the passage of time and the birth of new generations.

 Learning about the history surrounding Juneteenth is also important as the holiday evolves into a wider celebration of all of Black history and culture.

 This year, Juneteenth falls on Sunday, which is also Father’s Day.
 Does your church or place of worship have a special service planned?
 Do you intend to commemorate the day somehow during your worship service?

-As you learn about Juneteenth and what it means to American history, here’s our list of suggested readings – for all ages – especially curated for this holiday.
+As you learn about Juneteenth and what it means to American history, here’s our list of suggested readings – for all ages – specially curated for this holiday.
 Click on the name of each author to learn more about their book.

 We even included books for young readers as fun and relevant source material for Sunday school, Summer Vacation Bible School, or a Summer faith-based camp for kids.